BirdeeHub/nixCats-nvim/README.md

 Some vscode debuggers are not on nixpkgs so you have to build them in customBuildsOverlay.
 Let me know when you figure it out I'm kinda a nix noob still.
 [How to contribute](./CONTRIBUTING.md)

+Mason does not work on nixOS although it does on other OS options.

 This is a general nix thing, not specific to this project.

 ---